tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 - The certificate type MUST be X.509v3 {{RFC5280}}, unless explicitly negotiated otherwise (e.g., {{RFC7250}}).

-- The server's end-entity certificate's public key (and associated restrictions) MUST be compatible with the selected authentication algorithm from the client's "signature_algorithms" extension (currently RSA, ECDSA, or EdDSA).

-- The certificate MUST allow the key to be used for signing (i.e., the digitalSignature bit MUST be set if the Key Usage extension is present) with a signature scheme indicated in the client's "signature_algorithms" extension (see {{signature-algorithms}}).
+- The end-entity certificate MUST allow the key to be used for signing with a signature scheme indicated in the client's "signature_algorithms" extension (see {{signature-algorithms}}).
+That is, the digitalSignature bit MUST be set if the Key Usage extension is present, and the public key (with associated resistrictions) MUST be compatible with some supported signature scheme.

 - The "server_name" {{RFC6066}} and "certificate_authorities" extensions are used to
   guide certificate selection.
 As servers MAY require the presence of the "server_name"